tonyc/open890/README.md

 ## Donors

-The following people have graciously donated monetarily to open890, in alphabetical order.
+The following people have graciously donated monetarily to open890, and opted-in to be listed here, in alphabetical order.
 If you would like to donate, please contact Tony at tcollen at gmail.com

 * Guy Bujold, VE2CXA
 * Willi Föckeler, DK6DT